 Building Breakthrough Boards (B3) Canada is a purpose-driven social enterprise dedicated to increasing diversity & inclusion in corporations through nonprofit board service.

 We are matchmakers between corporations & nonprofits.
 Our B3 Board Matching & Training Program places and trains corporate employees to serve on nonprofit boards.

 To Build Breakthrough Boards by increasing diversity & inclusion in corporations so their employees participate in nonprofit board leadership and positively change the world.

 We are a team of highly driven social entrepreneurs passionate about making a positive difference in the world.
-We have more than five decades of collective professional expertise, experience and networks in all three sectors of society - business, government and nonprofit.
+We have more than eight decades of collective professional expertise, experience and networks in all three sectors of society - business, government and nonprofit.
 This wealth of expertise and experience underlies our belief that cross-sector collaboration in social innovation is crucial to creating the world we want.

 Our logo is comprised of a stack of three Bs with hearts at the centre of the Bs.
 The three Bs stand for our organizational mission “Building Breakthrough Boards”.
 The term “breakthrough” is synonymous with innovation.
 We believe that diversity & inclusion in corporations through nonprofit board service provides an innovative triple win that strengthens Canadian communities.
 The three hearts represent the generosity, altruism and humanity of corporations, employees and nonprofits whom B3 brings together to create the world we want.

 Josephine is a highly accomplished lawyer with significant years of professional legal, policy, leadership and entrepreneurial experiences in the private, public and nonprofit sectors in Canada and internationally.
 She has been admitted to practice law in New York (USA), Alberta (Canada), Ontario (Canada) and the Philippines.
 She has also been interviewed on international television such as CNN and CNBC and featured in the international news magazine Newsweek.